The Project Finance Law Review: Lenders’ Relationships with Project Counterparties

-First, there is a breach by the borrower of a representation: this event of default is most commonly subject to a materiality qualifier (i.e., the applicable representation is breached in any material respect) and in some cases a cure period.
+First, there is a breach by the borrower of a representation.
+This event of default is commonly subject to a materiality qualifier (i.e., the applicable representation is breached in any material respect) and, in some cases, a cure period.

 Second, there is a breach by the borrower of a covenant in the credit agreement.
-Depending on the covenant, the borrower may be granted a period to cure the breach – though as matter of practice, because they are entirely within the control of the borrower, negative covenants are not subject to cure periods.
+Depending on the covenant, the borrower may be granted a period to cure the breach.
+However, as matter of practice because they are entirely within the control of the borrower, negative covenants are not subject to cure periods.
 In the case of affirmative covenants applicable to the project agreements, the borrower is almost always granted a cure right.

-The events of default described herein as well as the other credit agreement provisions discussed above reflect how central the project agreement structure and the prompt performance by all project counterparties and the borrower of the terms thereunder are to a financing.
-As noted above, lenders seek to use the credit agreement to ensure the borrower preserves this structure, as it forms the basis upon which the lender is extending credit, while at the same time granting the borrower reasonable flexibility to satisfactorily replace or cure problematic project agreements and counterparties.
+These events of default, as well as the other credit agreement provisions discussed above, reflect how central the project agreement structure and the prompt performance of the terms by the borrower and all project counterparties are to a financing.
+As noted above, lenders seek to use the credit agreement to ensure the borrower preserves this structure while simultaneously providing the borrower reasonable flexibility to satisfactorily replace or cure problematic project agreements and counterparties.
 If the structure or performance of obligations drastically changes, lenders use the credit agreement provisions to prevent further exposure to the borrower.

-The final tool that lenders have available to preserve the project agreement structure, and to gain contractual privity with a project counterparty, is a direct agreement.
-The direct agreement, which is often referred to as a 'Consent' in US-based project financings, is a financing document between the lenders (acting through the collateral agent, who is appointed to enforce the lenders' security interest at their direction), borrower and the project counterparty.
-It is often considered the most important element of any project financing, particularly with respect to the most significant project agreements.
-As with credit agreement provisions applicable to project agreements, lenders and the borrower will negotiate the universe of counterparties from whom direct agreements will be required.
+The final tool available to lenders to preserve the project agreement structure, and to gain contractual privity with a project counterparty, is a direct agreement.
+The direct agreement, which is often referred to as a 'consent' in US-based project financings, is a financing document between the lenders (acting through the collateral agent, who is appointed to enforce the lenders' security interest at their direction), the borrower and the project counterparty.
+Direct agreements are often considered the most important element of any project financing, particularly with respect to the most significant project agreements.
+As with credit agreement provisions applicable to project agreements, lenders and borrowers will negotiate the universe of counterparties from whom direct agreements will be required.
 Given the importance of direct agreements in ensuring that project agreements remain in force and the security interest granted in them remains valid, lenders will at the very least require them from the standard material project counterparties.

-Further, as with the covenants applicable to the borrower in the credit agreement, in the direct agreement, the counterparty itself will be asked to agree to refrain from terminating, assigning or materially amending the applicable project agreement without lender consent.
-This way, the lenders have recourse directly against the counterparty, because the corresponding credit agreement covenant will only be enforceable with respect to the borrower.
-This provision is often resisted by project counterparties, particularly if a form of direct agreement has not been pre-negotiated.
-As part of the give and take of the negotiation, lenders will often live without the portion of the provision preventing the counterparty from amending the project agreement, and will rely on its covenants on the borrower in the credit agreement.
+As with the borrower's covenants in the credit agreement, in the direct agreement, the counterparty itself will be asked to agree to refrain from terminating, assigning or materially amending the applicable project agreement without lender consent.
+This provides lenders direct recourse against the counterparty.
+However, this provision is often resisted by project counterparties, particularly if a form of direct agreement has not been pre-negotiated.
+As part of the give and take of the negotiation, lenders will often live without the portion of the provision preventing the counterparty from amending the project agreement and must instead rely on its covenants on the borrower in the credit agreement.

-While the requested elements of direct agreements are standard, and direct agreements are often treated as secondary documents in the course of financing negotiations, their importance cannot be overstated.
-Without a direct agreement, lenders would not have an agreement with the project counterparties that they can enforce, and thus are exposed to potential significant risk that the project agreement structure would not remain in place following foreclosure or default by the borrower.
-Direct agreements are often heavily negotiated, and some counterparties, particularly those that are experienced in project finance and knowledgeable as to what has been accepted in other transactions, have great success in pushing back against the standard provisions in a direct agreement.
+While the elements of direct agreements are standard and direct agreements are often treated as secondary documents in the course of financing negotiations, their importance cannot be overstated.
+Without a direct agreement, lenders would not have a direct, enforceable contractual relationship with the project counterparties and thus are exposed to the potential significant risk that the project agreement structure would not remain in place following foreclosure or default by the borrower.
+Direct agreements are often heavily negotiated and some counterparties, particularly those that are experienced in project finance and knowledgeable as to what has been accepted in other transactions, have great success in pushing back against the standard provisions in a direct agreement.
 As noted above, to ensure a smooth and efficient execution of a project financing, a borrower is well advised to pre-negotiate the requirements of a direct agreement with its project counterparties.